-2. The Planning Board may grant a Conditional Use Permit for those uses listed above only after written findings of fact are made that all of the following are true:
+2. Criteria for Conditional Use Permits in the Aquifer Protection District.
+The Planning Board may grant a Conditional Use Permit for those uses listed above only in Section 503.6.G.1 after written findings of fact are made that all of the following are true: